JuliaMolSim/Molly.jl/docs/src/differentiable.md

     return loss_val
 end
 ```
-Currently only the combination of `LennardJones` and `CoulombReactionField` works on the GPU or fast on the CPU.
+Currently only the combination of `LennardJones` and `CoulombReactionField` or `Coulomb` works on the GPU or fast on the CPU.
 Other types work but run slower on the CPU.
 This will change in future.